react-syntax-highlighter/react-syntax-highlighter/README.md

 ### Javascript Styles!
 One of the biggest pain points for me trying to find a syntax highlighter for my own projects was the need to put a stylesheet tag on my page.
 I wanted to provide out of the box code styling with my modules without requiring awkward inclusion of another libs stylesheets.
 The styles in this module are all javascript based, and all styles supported by `highlight.js` have been ported!

-I do realize that javascript styles are not for someone, so you can optionally choose to use css based styles with classNames added to elements by setting the prop `useInlineStyles` to `false` (it defaults to `true`).
+I do realize that javascript styles are not for everyone, so you can optionally choose to use css based styles with classNames added to elements by setting the prop `useInlineStyles` to `false` (it defaults to `true`).

 ### Use